Ivey-Business-School/xapir/README.md

 library(xapir)
 ```

-After supplying your token and loading the package, you can begin
+After supplying your token, client ID, and loading the package, you can
-running functions that call the X APIs.
+begin running functions that call the X APIs.

 ### Get Timeline